metrorailings/OwlBlog/content/posts/week-16-insights-1.md

 Back-to-back offsides calls.
 Vance Joseph's coaching is going to be called into question here.

 Chandler Jones is such a difference maker.
 Truly elite.

+Neither Carson Wentz nor Kyler Murray have shown much this evening.
+It's fair to say neither contribute much to the success of their offense lately.
+Especially disappointing to say that about Kyler given all the success he experienced early in the season.
+But as the season wears on him and without the one receiver capable of winning contested catches, Murray has lost that early-season magic.

+No team has hit Jonathan Taylor for negative yardage more than Arizona this season.
+It's clear the Cardinals are amped for this game, though to be fair...Indianapolis is missing 80% of their offensive line.